-A delicious twist on the classic snickerdoodle cookie!
-These keto snickerdoodle twists are crispy on the outside with a soft centre.
-Made with a simple fathead dough and dusted in erythritol and cinnamon, this sugar free recipe is a winner with kids and adults alike.
+A delicious twist on the snickerdoodle cookie!
+These keto snickerdoodle cookies are crispy on the outside with a soft centre.
+Made with a simple fathead dough and dusted in sweetener and cinnamon, this sugar free cookie recipe is a winner with kids and adults alike.
 Only 1.7g net carbs.

-Snickerdoodle cookies are super popular in the US, and they were my favourite cookies when I spent a year in the States as an exchange student (err, a long time ago).
+Snickerdoodle cookies were my favourite cookies when I spent a year in the United States as an exchange student (err, a long time ago).

-I decided to use fathead dough instead of a classic almond flour cookie dough, because I just LOVE how it can be crispy on the outside yet soft in the middle.
-Fathead dough, in case you’re not familiar, has a mozzarella base.
-It is nothing short of miraculous 😉
+I decided to use fathead dough instead of a classic almond flour cookie dough, because I love how it can be crispy on the outside yet soft in the middle.

-And to make life a little more interesting, I twisted my cookies in the centre.
+And to make them more fun, I twisted my cookies in the centre.
 Just so I could call them Keto snickerdoodle twists!

-You might WANT to scoff the whole lot at once because they will make your house smell amazing and they taste spectacular.
+You might want to eat the whole lot at once because they will make your house smell amazing and they taste spectacular.
 I assure you though that you'll be more than satisfied after eating one or two.
-Fathead dough is filling!
+They are filling!

 2.)
-Add the almond flour, baking powder, erythritol and optional vanilla extract and mix to form a dough.
-Stir with a spatula and then knead with your hands until fully combined.
+Add the almond flour, psyllium husk powder, baking powder, sweetener and optional vanilla extract and mix to form a dough.

 3.)
-Roll the dough between two sheets of parchment/baking paper and then fold over the edges and re-roll into a rectangle.
+Roll the cookie dough between two sheets of parchment paper.
+Fold over the edges and re-roll into a rectangle.

-Brush the dough with 1/2 of the melted butter and sprinkle with 1/2 of the erythritol / cinnamon mix.
+4.)
+Brush the dough with melted butter and sprinkle with the cinnamon sugar mixture.

 6.)
 Cut into strips about 3 - 3.5 cm wide and twist in the middle once.

 7.)
-Place the twists on a baking tray lined with greaseproof paper.
+Place the twists on a lined cookie sheet.

 8.)
-Brush with the rest of the butter and sprinkle with the rest of the cinnamon / erythritol mix.
+Brush with the rest of the butter and sprinkle with more cinnamon and sweetener.
+Bake!

 Re-warm the cookie dough.
-If at any point the dough cools too much to roll easily or slice, simply, pop it back into the microwave on the greaseproof paper and warm for 20 - 30 seconds.
+If at any point the dough cools too much to roll easily or slice, simply, pop it back into the microwave on the parchment paper and warm for 20 - 30 seconds.
 I did this a couple of times whilst making.

-Store at room temperature for 1 day or fridge for up to 4 days.
+Store at room temperature for 1 day or in the fridge for up to 4 days.

-To defrost/reheat, cook in the oven straight from frozen for around 7 minutes.
+To defrost or reheat, bake in the oven straight from frozen for around 7 minutes.

 Tried this recipe?
 Give it a star rating below!